Zahmaii/QR-Code/README.md

 🧰 Technologies Used
 - Python Programming
 - Streamlit for Web-Interface and Hosting

+📂 APP Explaination
+- app.py For QR Code Using Images (Import Images)
+- app2.0.py For QR Code Using Scanner (Computer Vision)
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 📱 How to Implement it
 1. Clone the Repository (Link)